What is The Chimp Model?

-The Chimp Paradox is an incredibly powerful mind management Model that can help you become a happy, confident, healthier and more successful person.
+The Chimp Model is an incredibly powerful mind management model that can help you become a happy, confident, healthier and more successful person.

 What is a Model?